r00tprivilege/DevSecOps/2- Security of the Pipeline/2-1-Intro-to-Pipeline-Automation.md

 - An introduction to its security
 - A case study showing what can happen if security fails

-We will go into more detail on each of these topics in the upcoming rooms of this module.
+We will go into more detail on each of these topics in the upcoming parts of this module.

 ## Source Code and Version Control